Deploy Agent

 MCP Server Lifecycle

-1. Agent starts -> OpenClaw reads openclaw.json
+1. Agent starts -> Runtime reads the agent's MCP config

 2. For each mcpServers entry: